 - 1. A student becomes eligible for the oral defense upon receiving a grade of Passed on the written examination.
 The student should have made enough progress towards completion of the thesis so that he/she can provide each member of the Examining Committee with an acceptable draft copy at least two weeks in advance of the date of the defense. - 2.
 The oral defense should normally be held in the same semester as, and following the written examination.
 The Examining Committee will guard against extended delay between the written and oral exams.
-Should excessive delay occur, the Examining Committee may require the student to retake the written examination.

-- 3. The oral defense must be scheduled so as to occur no later than three (3) weeks prior to the final date for filing of the approved thesis with the Graduate School.
+Should excessive delay occur, the Examining Committee may require the student to retake the written examination. - 3.
+The oral defense must be scheduled so as to occur no later than three (3) weeks prior to the final date for filing of the approved thesis with the Graduate School.
 The defense will focus on the candidate's research, with particular attention given to the defense of material in the thesis.
 Members of the Examining Committee may require that changes be made to the thesis before giving final approval. - 4.
-The student is responsible for notifying the Dean of the University Graduate School of the date and place of the examination at least two (2) weeks in advance, in accordance with regulations of the University Graduate School (Graduate School Form 8).
-The student's Major Professor (Chairperson of the Advisory Committee) is not eligible to serve as Chairperson of the oral examination. - c) Results: Immediately following the oral examination, the candidate's Examining Committee will evaluate his/her total performance record and make one of the following recommendations: - 1.
+The student is responsible for notifying the Dean of the University Graduate School of the date and place of the examination at least two (2) weeks in advance, in accordance with regulations of the University Graduate School (Graduate School Form 8-Request for Appointment of Examining Committee).
+Students should access the Exam Form Generator through myPurdue and select the "Graduate School Plan of Study" link under the "Graduate Students" section on the "Academic" tab.
+The student's Major Professor (Chairperson of the Advisory Committee) is not eligible to serve as Chairperson of the oral examination.

+- c) Results: Immediately following the oral examination, the candidate's Examining Committee will evaluate his/her total performance record and make one of the following recommendations: - 1.
 Failure, no degree awarded. - 2.
 Conditional pass: final decision on award of degree held in abeyance until additional work and/or corrections are satisfactorily completed. - 3.
-Passed, M.S. degree to be awarded, but individual is not recommended for Ph.D. program. - 4.
-Passed, M.S. degree to be awarded, with individual qualified for Ph.D. program.
+Passed, MS degree to be awarded.